 “I am the Alpha and the Omega,” says the Lord God,

 “who is, and who was, and who is to come, the Almighty.”

-Similar to the heavenly Trinity, the five trees extend their undying roots deep into the physical world.
-So the question is, who or what are the last two “trees”?
+Much the same as the heavenly Trinity, the five trees extend their undying roots deep into the physical world.
+So the question is, who or what are those extra two “trees”?

-I know these aspects as the human with his or her spiritual soul.
+I know these aspects as the seeker (little child) and his or her spiritual soul (sister).
 It’s not a new idea.
-Adam and Eve, for instance, were said to have shared the same body for a time.
+Adam and Eve, for instance, shared Adam’s body for a time.
 But enough corollary exists in the Bible to easily tie us earthly children to our heavenly parents and siblings.
-Among them are man’s divine origin at Genesis 1:27, Christ’s use of the term “brother” with regard to himself, and most notably, the Keys to the Kingdom at Matthew 16:19.
+Among them are man’s divine origin at Genesis 1:27, Christ’s use of the term “brother” with regard to humans, and most notably, the Keys to the Kingdom at Matthew 16:19.

 “in summer… in winter…”

 In ancient Hebrew and Christian writings, “summer” and “winter” are often used to denote heaven and earth.

 Every evening and morning I leave earth behind and revel in the heavens.
 My journey begins with the following phrase: “I believe in Father, with Brother, with Mother, with Sister, with me, the little child.”
 The words hold incredible power.
 Both of my ears begin to ring loudly as I speak aloud those five precious words that draw me into the good and loving arms of God, my true family.